Irish Wolfhound Heart Test Certificates Explained

 It is a recommendation for the Irish Wolfhound breed that you have your hound heart tested every year.
 Heart Testing especially applies to anyone who is breeding.
 It is by no means a guarantee of heart health, but what it does mean is the breeder is being responsible and taking every precaution possible to use healthy Wolfhounds at the time of breeding.
 Cardiovascular disease in Wolfhounds is considered hereditary; there is a 50% chance that a puppy will be affected if the parents are diseased.
 We have started to address the issue by heart testing every 6 months and by doing so minimising the risks of the disease.

 Please ask to see the heart test certificates of the parents of any puppy that you are thinking of buying.
 You will see from looking at these certificates, that the hearts have been listened to and examined by a Veterinary Cardiologist, who uses three different methods of testing the Irish Wolfhounds heart during this examination.
 Please read the certificates carefully and there is no reason why you should not have a copy.

 What you are looking for on the Heart Certificate are ticks in BOTH the NORMAL boxes on the lower half of the certificate.
-This is the all clear of a healthy hound on the day and one which can be used for breeding for 12 months from the date of testing.
+This is the all clear of a healthy heart on the day and one which can be used for breeding for 12 months from the date of testing.

 I hope my layperson's explanation of the Heart Certificate helps when choosing your puppy and your breeder.
 I know how exciting the thought of having a puppy can be, and especially as many people have always longed for an Irish Wolfhound.
-However if you truly love this breed and care about its future please only buy from responsible breeders who heart test and those who will share their hounds heart test results with you.
+However, if you truly love this breed and care about its future please only buy from responsible breeders who heart test and those who will share their hound's heart test results with you.